isomerpages/moe-lakesidepri/_about-us/School Information/School Crest.md

 <br><br>
 <b>Colour Concept</b>
 <br>
-<div style="text-align: justify;">Blue symbolises creativity and fluidity in the exchange of knowledge and skills among students, teachers and stakeholders.
+<p style="text-align: justify; margin: 0;">Blue symbolises creativity and fluidity in the exchange of knowledge and skills among students, teachers and stakeholders.
 <br>
 Orange epitomises the school’s exuberance and vibrant learning environment.
 <br>
-The yellow background represents the noble school values of Love, Perseverance, Respect, Integrity, Diligence and Excellence.</div>
+The yellow background represents the noble school values of Love, Perseverance, Respect, Integrity, Diligence and Excellence.</p>